LoatmanP/DiscountEstimator/README.md

 # DiscountEstimator
-A python program for estimating discount rates from several delay discounting models
+A python program for estimating discount rates from several delay discounting models.
+Compatible with Python 2.7

 Built to be compatible with the scikit-learn library.
 Uses standard logistic regression (not default ridge like scikit-learn).